Get started with Nextflow on Verily Workbench

 cd ~/repos/nf-core-config

-wb nextflow config nf-core/viralrecon -profile test,google
+wb nextflow config nf-core/viralrecon -profile test,google-batch

 Then, run the pipeline, still in the nf-core-config repo checkout directory in the Terminal.
 Before you run the following command, edit it to replace <your_bucket_name> with your bucket resource name in the --outdir param.
 If you used the suggested bucket name in Step #2, <your_bucket_name> would be replaced with nf_files.
 The outdir holds run results, so each time you run the pipeline, use a different 'outdir' path.